yodobrin/vault/README.md

 # Using Hashicorp Vault

+## tl;dr

+This terraform would spin up an Ubuntu VM with Hashicorp Vault as a service, configured to unseal with Azure keyVault.

 ## Use case

-As an ISVs using Vault for their secret storage, avoiding proprietary use of tools such as Azure KeyVault, or GCP's secret manager, or AWS secret manager and their respective APIs.
+As an ISVs using Vault for their secret storage, avoiding services which are not available across multiple clouds and their respective APIs.
 Instead I want to use the same SDK for my secrets management, and have an underline service control my seal/unseal of the vault.

 Using Vault by hashicorp would allow my developers to focus on single set of API calls.